peopleanalyst

 Internal problem

-Feeling uncertain and overwhelmed about where to start and whether they have the technical and change-management skills to deliver.
+Uncertainty and overwhelm about where to start and whether they have the technical and change-management skills to succeed.

 Philosophical problem